datacarvel/Brum-Rock/README.md

 2 web-scraping operations were done :

-Streaming data from Spotify/EveryNoise.com (Presentation-wise tutorial: https://rpubs.com/stevecarufel/WebScrapingEveryNoise) (Or you can just look at the R script directly)
+(Easy one) Streaming data from Spotify/EveryNoise.com using rvest (Presentation-wise tutorial: https://rpubs.com/stevecarufel/WebScrapingEveryNoise)
+(Or you can just look at the R script directly)

-Listed concerts data from Bandsintown.com (Presentation-wise tutorial: https://rpubs.com/stevecarufel/bandsintown_scraper) (Or you can just look at the R script directly)
+(Bit more complex one) Listed concerts data from Bandsintown.com using rvest and RSelenium (Presentation-wise tutorial: https://rpubs.com/stevecarufel/bandsintown_scraper)
+(Or you can just look at the R script directly)